-Do

-- Actively express ideas and ask questions

-- Respectfully engage students

-- Openly offer suggestions and ideas

-- Respect final student's decision regarding the robot.

-- Keep tone respectful; all young people make mistakes.
+Do Do not Actively express ideas and ask questions Design or CAD the robot Respectfully engage students Machine or fabricate anything.
+Openly offer suggestions and ideas Assemble the robot • Respect final student's decision regarding the robot.
+Program the robot • Keep tone respectful; all young people make mistakes.
+Fix or troubleshoot the robot Prototype Clean up